-We expect students entering the Sixth Form to achieve five GCSEs at A*/9 to C/5 including English Language and Maths.
-For those taking three A Levels, students need eight GCSEs at A*/9 to C/5.
+We expect students entering the Sixth Form to achieve five GCSEs at 9 to 5 including English Language and Maths.
+For those taking three A Levels, students need eight GCSEs at 9 to 5.

-Students must then meet the specific entry requirements of each course (usually a 6 or equivalent at GCSE).
+Students must then meet the specific entry requirements of each course (usually a 6 or equivalent at GCSE for A Level courses).